AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/unified_profile_architectural_overview/unified_profile_architectural_overview.md

 ### 2.1 Batch Ingestion of Profile XDM DataSets

-The following is an example `PATCH` request adding the "unifiedProfile" Tag, where the record's ID is set to the value of the `identities.id` field. `identities` is an array in the XDM Profile schema. `identities.id`, then, will resolve to the `id` property of the first element in that array.
+The following is an example `PATCH` request adding the "unifiedProfile" Tag to a dataset using the dataset ID.
+The resulting profile ID is set to the value of the `identities.id` field. `identities` is an array in the XDM Profile schema. `identities.id`, then, will resolve to the `id` property of the first element in that array.

 __Example Data Catalog Service request - Add Unified Profile configuration Tag:__